-Pursuant to a new rule implemented in 2018, the price of off-patent innovative medicines should be lower than or (at most) equal to the generic reference price or, as the case may be, the innovative reference price, depending on the patent expiry date.
+As a rule, the price of off-patent innovative medicines should be lower than or (at most) equal to the generic reference price or, as the case may be, the innovative reference price, depending on the patent expiry date.

 According to the pricing norms, the prices of medicinal products (including the manufacturer price, as well as the maximum wholesale and retail prices) should be approved within 90 days, and should be published by the Ministry of Health in an order approving the price catalogue.

 If a medicine is reimbursed in the national health insurance system, its reimbursement price shall be approved according to certain specific rules applicable to each reimbursement list.